-Coalition members who join in 2022/2023 will submit and share their Climate Action Plans at Tu B’Shvat (January) in 2024.
+Coalition members who join in 2022/2023 will submit and share their Climate Action Plans before Tu B’Shvat (January) in 2024.
 Ready to get to work sooner than that?
 Great!
 Climate action work can start immediately… only the sharing of Climate Action Plans needs to wait.

 If a Coalition member joins with less than six months before Tu B’Shvat, they can choose to share their Climate Action Plan the following year.

 Tu B’Shvat, the fifteenth day of the Hebrew month of Shvat, is the new year for trees according to rabbinic Jewish tradition.
 Trees have their own new year, as a variety of traditional Jewish laws related to fruit trees depend on accounting for the tree’s age.
 In modern times, Tu B’Shvat has been embraced as a day of renewal and celebration for the Jewish environmental movement.